File: BackEnd\Components\RequestBuilder\Lookup.cs

 /// Indicates whether or not further levels in the Lookup should be consulted beyond this one

-/// to find the actual value for the desired item or property.
+/// to find the actual value for the desired item type.

 /// </summary>